Plugin v1.5

 IP Blocking and Allowlisting

-- Auto-blocked IPs (added by rate limiting or probe detection) expire automatically after the configured default block duration (default: 7 days).
-The duration is set in Firewall > Settings > Default Block Duration.
+• Auto-blocked IPs created by scanner/probe detection or other automated ban flows expire according to the configured default block duration (default: 7 days).
+That duration is set under Firewall > Advanced > Default Block Duration.

 Rate Limiting

 Rate limiting uses a true sliding-window algorithm to count requests per IP over a rolling 60-second window.
-When an IP exceeds a configured limit it is temporarily banned for the default block duration and receives an HTTP 429 response.
+When an IP exceeds a configured limit, SecureWP immediately returns an HTTP 429 response.
 Limits are per IP; verified Googlebot and Bingbot (confirmed by reverse DNS) are always exempt.

 Crawler Strictness applies a fractional multiplier to generic (unverified) crawlers.
 The default of 0.5 gives crawlers half the normal request limit, making them subject to stricter enforcement than browser traffic without blocking legitimate indexing bots.
 Set to 1.0 to apply the same limit to all traffic.